nguyensjsu/fa21-172-group-7/README.md

 3. Install node dependencies for React frontend by `cd frontend` and `npm install`.
 4. You're done!

+## Individual Team Member Journals
+These journals will include the following contents as per the project requirements:
+  * A snapshot (point-in-time) image of the Team's Task Board highlighting which "Card" you worked on
+  * A discussion of your accomplishments that week with a list of links to your Code Commits and PRs.
+  * A discussion of the challenges you faced that week and how your resolved those issues.

+These journals are located in the <a href="https://github.com/nguyensjsu/fa21-172-group-7/tree/main/journals">journals</a> folder.
+They can also be accessed with the links below:
+  * <a href="https://github.com/nguyensjsu/fa21-172-group-7/blob/main/journals/shana-nguyen.md">Shana Nguyen</a>
+  * <a href="https://github.com/nguyensjsu/fa21-172-group-7/blob/main/journals/thai-quach.md">Thai Quach</a>
+  * <a href="https://github.com/nguyensjsu/fa21-172-group-7/blob/main/journals/isla-shi.md">Isla Shi</a>
+  * <a href="https://github.com/nguyensjsu/fa21-172-group-7/blob/main/journals/justin-zhu.md">Justin Zhu</a>

+## Project Description - GameGo

+GameGo is a platform for purchasing video games, similar to GameStop.

+### Functional Requirements

+- Video games can be seen and selected for purchase
+- User can purchase a video game with a credit card
+- Transactions are recorded and viewable
+- Game inventory can be accessed and the number of remaining games can be viewed

+### Technical Requirements

+- Frontend
+    - React JS

+- Backend
+    - Spring
+    - MySQL 8.0
+    - RabbitMQ
+    - Kong API Gateway
+    - CyberSource Payment Gateway

+- JDK 11
+- Gradle 5.6

 ## Commands to Run React Frontend
 ```
 cd frontend